 We will start with the sharp transition into winter that often occurs with heavy snowfall.
 As the sun at noon drops lower in the sky in fall (at our latitude of 44oN) and we approach the winter solstice, the days get shorter and the nights longer.
 Mean temperature falls because the earth cools more to space at night than it is warmed by the sun during daytime.
 If the sky is clear and dry, more of the sun’s energy reaches the earth (less is reflected by clouds), but the earth also cools more to space at night.

 The first heavy blanket of snow however plunges us from fall into winter, because it reflects a lot of the sun’s energy.
 Fresh snow on a grass field may reflect 80% of the sun’s energy, although this falls to 50-60% as the snow ages.
+A recent paper shows that an agricultural region covered with winter snow reflects 70% of the sunlight, and this causes a drop of temperature of 18F.
 In contrast, a dense forest may reflect only 20-30% of the sunlight, because the trees shade the snow and absorb the sunlight themselves.
-(See Figure 1.)
+(See Figure .)
 Because the snow reflects much of the sun’s energy, the temperature stays below freezing and the snow remains, slowly becoming more crystalline and icy.

 There is a second process involved that is less obvious.
 The reflection of sunlight means there is less energy available for evaporation – actually the sublimation of snow.
 The saturation vapor pressure is also lower over ice than over water, and this also reduces sublimation of snow.
 The reduced input of water vapor at the surface gives a still drier atmosphere.
 This dry atmosphere reduces the water vapor greenhouse effect, which means the downward longwave flux is reduced.
 This in turn means the earth can cool more strongly in the infrared.
 The net result is that a blanket of snow drops the mean temperature sharply by two processes: greater reflection reduces the net shortwave heating, while the net longwave cooling increases, because the water vapor greenhouse is reduced.